juxt/astro-website/src/pages/blog/tour.md

  :nickname "XTDBY"}
 ```

 Each hash can simply be a document in Trip.
-An eventstore client requires that for each unique `:aggregate-id` we can return, in order, all events stored.
+An event-store client requires, for each unique `:aggregate-id`, we can return, in order, all events stored.
 These events are then replayed in the aggregate system to reconstruct the state of a robot - a process called hydration.
-This is where we hit our first stumbling block - Trip out-the-box doesn't support transaction id's or any form of insertion ordering.
+Here we encounter our first stumbling block - Trip, out-the-box, doesn't support insertion order.

 ## A Tour is a Trip with some Order

+Tour is a tiny library on top of Trip that adds ordering to Trip in a simple [naive 😃] way.
+There are two main functions,  `append` and `gen-datalog`: one to create transaction data to insert documents and the other to help with data retrieval.

-Tour adds ordering to Trip in a simple [naive 😃] way.
-Anytime we use `transact` to add an event to the DB we also:
+Trip works by augmenting the addition of documents with order state.
+Anytime we use Trip's `transact` to add an event to the DB we also:

-- insert into the event a `:db/id` with a uuid as a value and an `:offset` with an integer as a value.
-The `:db/id`is required and ensures every event gets added even if it's a duplicate.
-The `:offset` is calculated via it's position in the sequence of events with the same `:aggregate-id` currently being added plus the latest available offset for that `:aggregate-id`.
+- insert into the event a `:db/id` with an uuid value and an `:offset` with an integer value.
+The `:db/id`is required and ensures every event gets added, even if it's a duplicate.
+The `:offset` is calculated via its position in the sequence of events with the same `:aggregate-id` currently being added plus the latest available offset for that `:aggregate-id`.
-- we use the Trip DB itself to store a state document that keeps track of the latest available offset for a particular `:aggregate-id`
+- we use the Trip DB itself to store a state document that keeps track of the latest available offset for each `:aggregate-id`

-The state document for the events above would look like this:
+For events example above, the state document would look like this.

 ```clojure
  {:db/id :offset-metadata